Opelousas, Louisiana: Early years

-After the Louisiana Purchase of 1803, settlers continued to migrate here from St. Martinville.
+After the Louisiana Purchase of 1803 to France who had regained it in 1800, settlers continued to migrate here from St. Martinville.
 LeBon, Prejean, Thibodaux, Esprit, Nezat, Hebert, Babineaux, Mouton, and Provost were some of the early Creole families.
 (This use of Creole meant ethnic French and Spanish people who were born in Louisiana.
 Later Louisiana Creole was a term applied to anyone with French, Spanish, and Canadian ancestry.
 Creoles of color were mostly assigned to mixed-race people, descended primarily from Native Americans, African-Americans, and ethnic French, with other heritage in more recent years.)
 Other early French Creole families were Roy, Barre, Guenard, Decuir, and Bail.
 In 1820, Alex Charles Barre, also a French Creole, founded Port Barre.
 His ancestors came from the French West Indies, probably after the revolution in which Haiti (St. Domingue) became independent.
 Jim Bowie and his family were said to have settled in the area circa 1813.

-In 1805, Opelousas became the seat of the newly formed St. Landry Parish, also known as the Imperial Parish of Louisiana.
+In 1805, Opelousas became the seat of the newly formed St. Landry Parish – named after the church located there and in honor of Saint Landry – the parish was also known as the Imperial Parish of Louisiana.
 The year 1806 marked the beginning of significant construction in Opelousas.
 The first courthouse was constructed in the middle of the town.
-Later in 1806, Louisiana Memorial United Methodist Church was founded, the first Methodist church in Louisiana.
+Later in 1806, Louisiana Memorial United Methodist Church was founded.
+It was the first Methodist church in Louisiana.
 Five years later, the first St. Landry Parish Police Jury met in Opelousas, keeping minutes in the two official languages of English and French.
 The city was incorporated by legislative act on February 14, 1821.